AI Task Breakdown: Turn a Big Goal Into Daily 2-Hour Tasks

 • Every weekly outcome ends with something shippable, demoable, or measurable on Friday.
 Otherwise the week disappears into busywork.

 • No task references a tool you have not installed or an API you have not signed up for.
-Add a “setup” task as day 0.
+That belongs in the Day 0 setup task.

 How to reuse this workflow

-• Save the milestone prompt, weekly prompt, and daily prompt as three separate snippets.
-Each is one-line tweak per goal.
+• Save Prompt 1, 2, and 3 as three snippets.
+Each is a one-line tweak per goal.

 • Keep a goals/ folder with one file per quarterly goal.
-After 4 quarters, you have a corpus of how long real things took versus AI’s estimates.
+Drop it into a Claude Project’s knowledge base so every future chat sees your real velocity history.
+After four quarters you have a corpus of how long real things took versus AI’s estimates.

-• Re-run the milestone decomposition every 2 weeks even when nothing has slipped.
+• Re-run the milestone decomposition every two weeks even when nothing has slipped.
 New information should change the plan.

 • After a goal ships, write a one-paragraph retro and paste it into the next quarter’s planning prompt.
-AI gets better with examples of your real velocity.
+AI plans better with examples of your real velocity.

 Common mistakes

-• Decomposing all 4 milestones into daily tasks at once.
+• Decomposing all four milestones into daily tasks at once.
 By week 2, half the day-level tasks are obsolete and you stop trusting the plan.

 • Tasks larger than 2 hours.
 They sit in the tracker for days because starting feels too expensive.